ronak23062007/ronak23062007/README.md

 ### Pentester | Jhajjar, Haryana

-Ethical hacker on the road, lifting firewalls, logging miles, and fine‑tuning AI.
-Code‑first, safety‑first, always moving.
+I'm an ethical hacker on a mission to outsmart firewalls and explore the digital frontier.
+With a code-first mindset, I’m all about securing the cyber world while logging miles on my travels.

 </div>